-What can I take to a Community Recycling Centre?
+What can I take to a CRC?

 - Only household quantities of these materials will be accepted.
 As a guide, this is a maximum container of 20 litres or 20 kilograms for each waste type.